while1malloc0/talks/code_review_culture/slides.md

 # Recap

 * Organizations: be intentional about your code review culture
-* Authors: make your reviewers lives' easier
+* Authors: make your reviewers' lives easier
 * Reviewers: be thorough and engage with the pedagogical aspects of code review

 ---